Shail2512/Indian-Birds-Identification-System-IBIS-/README.md

 # Indian-Birds-Identification-System-IBIS-
-It is about identification birds with qualitative data and images.
+It is about identification of Indian birds with qualitative data and images.
+The classification through images still in progress.